rieckpil/progmot/content/post/writing-a-book-remotely.md

 Everybody was working on a dedicated chapter, so there wasn't any conflict or idle time due to waiting on someone else's input.
 Writing the new chapter consisted both of doing research, adjusting the sample application, and writing the manuscript.

-As we were incrementally releasing a new version of the eBook, we tried to work on the modules and chapters in sequence.
+As we were incrementally releasing a new version of the ebook, we tried to work on the modules and chapters in sequence.
 It should be more or less an append-only of chapters and no inline adding of chapters so that the readers who get a copy early on can continue reading the book where they left off once there's a new version available.

 In parallel to our first release preparation, we created a basic [landing page](https://stratospheric.dev/) and signed up for a mailing list provider (ConvertKit back then).
 To keep things simple, we bought an HTML Bootstrap theme and used GitHub pages to quickly launch this landing page and add the mailing list signup form to allow potential readers to get more information about our progress: